xthursdayx/yacreaderlibrary-server-docker/README.md

 * `http://SERVERIP:8080` (Replace `SERVERIP` with the correct value).

 **Please note**: YACReaderLibraryServer does not have authentication installed by default, so it is not advisable to expose your server outside of your home network.
-If you wish to be able to access YACReaderLibraryServer from outside your local network please use a reverse ssl proxy, such as NGINX with an .htaccess file, or a locally-hosted VPN, such as OpenVPN to access your local network
+If you wish to be able to access YACReaderLibraryServer from outside your local network please use a reverse ssl proxy, such as NGINX with an .htaccess file, or a locally-hosted VPN, such as OpenVPN to access your local network.

 If you appreciate my work please consider buying me a coffee, cheers! 😁